Who We Are

 SSSP 2020 Approved Resolutions

 Resolutions constitute an important opportunity for our scholar-activist membership to analyze and offer their opinions on contemporary social problems that we believe the Society should address as a social justice organization.
-All SSSP members are invited to review the approved 2020 resolutions and participate in the resolutions process.
+All SSSP members are invited to participate in the resolutions process.
 Click here to view the 2020 Approved Resolutions.

 SSSP Anti-Harassment Policy